Batch Upload Tips:

 This option will allow you to update families that already exist in ETO software or create and insert new families into ETO.

 New Families will require one batch upload that contains only one member of the family.
 This will generate the Family ID.
-From there, you can preform additional batch uploads to add other family members to the system and family.
+From there, you can perform additional batch uploads to add other family members to the system and family.

 Step 1 – On the navigation bar, click on Site Administration.
 Then select Batch Upload.